 Large and in Charge: Wilson Fisk is absolutely massive, dwarfing Ox of The Enforcers (who is already huge) and runs his Empire through business savvy and intimidation.
 He is perhaps the largest purely-human antagonist Spider-Man faces.

-Manipulative Bastard: Finds a way to manipulate Spider-man into doing his dirty work twice such as taking out the competition when he can't do so himself since he is on constant surveillance.
+Manipulative Bastard: Finds a way to manipulate Spider-Man into doing his dirty work twice such as taking out the competition when he can't do so himself since he is under constant surveillance.

 Nice Job Fixing It, Villain: He directly has a hand in setting Spider-Man on the path to righteousness, giving Black Cat a reason to hate him, and has managed to antagonize the Knights enough to band together to take him out.

 Swiss Cheese Security: Averted.
 After one to many times of Spider-Man crashing through the windows, he finally implements reinforced glass only for Peter to swing into it and crash.